 #2 Be Dynamic

 Explore the edges of your blog's world, and seek new territory.
 Do something not previously tested and proven.
-One way or another you'll be surprised by the results, and you'll stand out while doing it.
+One way or another, you'll be surprised by the results and stand out while doing it.

 #3 Be Dramatic

 Do something that catches people off-guard and makes a strong point.
 Dramatize your ideas.
 Your story can go a lot further than a simple statement can.